-Map of the sewing machine
+Map of sewing machine

 The bobbin is going to be placed in the lower part of the machine.
 The thread from the bobbin is caught by the top needle, making a stitch.

-Place your thread on the horizontal spool pin and follow the bobbin thread guide.
+Slide your thread on the horizontal spool pin and follow the bobbin thread guide.

 Place the thread on the bobbin spindle through the center hole from the inside out.
-As shown in the photo above.

 While holding the small tail of the thread, lightly push the foot peddle to start spooling the thread.